wajeehassan10/time-series-forecasting-projects-python/README.md

 The project applies time-series analysis and forecasting methods to two datasets:

-1. A self-collected time-series dataset
+1. A self-collected recovery dataset
 2. A public Bitcoin price dataset

 ## Project Overview